NOAA GHCND · LIVE

 Data Sources & Methodology

-This analysis draws on the NOAA CPC ENSO Diagnostic Discussion (April 2026), the IRI ENSO Quick Look (April 2026), ECMWF seasonal forecast, and AccuWeather regional impact analysis.
+This analysis draws on the NOAA CPC ENSO Diagnostic Discussion, the IRI ENSO Quick Look (May 2026), ECMWF seasonal forecast, and AccuWeather regional impact analysis.
+May 2026 update sourced from Washington Post (May 6, 2026), Severe Weather Europe, and Weather.com (May 7, 2026), Fox Weather (May 2026), and The Conversation (May 22, 2026).
 Historical El Niño classification from NOAA Climate.gov.
 James Hansen's projections from the April 15, 2026 Columbia paper.
 Drought data from drought.gov.
+June 1, 2026 update sourced from WMO Global Seasonal Climate Update and WGCU/NPR hurricane season day-1 analysis.
 Regional temperature and precipitation composites from NOAA NCEI.
 Our site's 139M+ historical weather observations used for city-level context.

 Explore Weather Records by State